-Two parking lots currently referred to as “Parcels 9 and 10” are being developed by RMS Companies as part of the City of New Haven’s Hill-to-Downtown Community Plan.
+Two former parking lots once referred to as “Parcels 9 and 10” were developed by RMS Companies as part of the City of New Haven’s Hill-to-Downtown Community Plan.
 The properties are bounded by Congress Avenue and Lafayette Street, and bisected by Washington Street.

-The apartments at Congress and Washington will include 90 dwellings in a 152,000 sf building (70 one-bedroom, 15 two-bedroom, and 5 three-bedroom units).
-Parking will be available in an on-site garage.
+The apartments at Congress and Washington, now known as The Maddox City Crossing, include 90 dwellings in a 152,000 sf building: 70 one-bedroom, 15 two-bedroom, and 5 three-bedroom units.
+Parking is provided in an on-site garage.

-The building at Lafayette and Washington is designed to be 126,400 sf and will include 104 apartments (85 one-bedroom units, 14 two-bedroom, and 5 three-bedroom units).
-Dedicated parking will consist of a surface lot and below-grade garage.
+The building at Lafayette and Washington, Aura City Crossing, includes 104 apartments in a 126,400 sf structure: 85 one-bedroom, 14 two-bedroom, and 5 three-bedroom units.
+Dedicated parking consists of a surface lot and below-grade garage.

-Each building will include indoor amenity space on the ground floor and second floor, featuring recreation and study areas, as well as rooftop decks with unobstructed views of the City.
-The tip of Parcel 9 (Congress and Washington) will also include a landscaped garden and dog park.
+Each building includes indoor amenity space on the ground floor and second floor, featuring recreation and study areas, as well as rooftop decks with unobstructed views of New Haven.
+The Maddox property also includes a landscaped garden and dog park.

-Of the 194 apartments, 30% will be classified as affordable, with the remainder to be market rate.
+Of the 194 apartments, 30% are classified as affordable, with the remainder market rate.

 278,400 sf (total)